Visit 25 Touchstones and Homes of Famous Writers: Stay Overnight in One!

 Robert Frost Grave Bennington VT

-The woods are lovely, dark and deep, But I have promises to keep, and miles to go before I sleep, and miles to go before I sleep. – Robert Frost sleeps eternally in Bennington VT.
+The woods are lovely, dark and deep, But I have promises to keep, and miles to go before I sleep, and miles to go before I sleep.
+Robert Frost lived in this Shaftsbury Vermont Stone House for nine years and sleeps eternally in Bennington VT.
+More to do in Bennington VT.

 Edgar-Allan-Poe-Bust-Richmond-VA